lyl24/lyl24-ece4960/lab10.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Exnim4-txyU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The distance at which the robot stops in front of a wall varies a lot, and in the runs that I did, the robot would always stop in between 0 m and the threshold that I set (either 0.25 or 0.3 m).
+The distance at which the robot stops in front of a wall varied a lot, and in the runs that I did, the robot would always stop in between 0 m and the threshold that I set (either 0.25 or 0.3 m).
 The robot can get extremely close to an obstacle without colliding (within 0.05 m), though sometimes it can't stop in time and softly bumps into the wall.
 There are some other glitches that prevent the obstacle avoidance code from working all of the time.
 For example, if the robot is in a corner or very close to the wall, it will need to bump into the wall in order to turn since it is a bit bulky.
 In addition, there are other instances where the robot thinks the way ahead is clear, but then it accidentally clips its side on a corner and then goes slightly off course.
 One way to prevent collision issues is to increase the distance threshold so that the robot stays further from the wall.
 It would be very difficult to avoid the issue of clipping corners, but one possible way to address this issue is to put more distance sensors on the robot, especially on its edges/corners.

 Before wrapping up, I decided to have some fun with the simulator.
-As a biological engineer, I wanted to see if I could make the robot implement some pseduo-bacterial chemotaxis behaviors.
+As a biological engineer, I wanted to see if I could make the robot implement some pseudo-bacterial chemotaxis behaviors.
 In bacterial chemotaxis, a bacterium does a sort of random walk in order to go towards/away from certain stimulants in its environment.
 The random walk consists of long "runs" where the bacterium takes a nice long walk in a semi-straight path, as well as short "tumbles" where the bacterium flails its flagella in order to change direction in a random, chaotic manner.
-In the simulation code, I set the angular velocity to an obscenely high value in order to simulate a "tumble," and I kept the randomly generated time that the robot spins for.
+In the simulation code, I set the angular velocity to an obscenely high value in order to simulate a "tumble," and I kept the randomly generated time for the duration of the spin.
 The result is as follows:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ffwVOsev9rA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>